Epics

 entities, and

-examples, to outline user acceptance testing.
+Cases can also outline user acceptance testing.

 Stories are designed to produce sequence diagrams.
-This allows the intended interaction of some actor (human or not) with the system being designed in RIDDL to support a detailed definition of a user story.
+This allows the intended interaction of some user (human or not) with the system being designed in RIDDL to support a detailed definition of a user story.